dmbeaglehole/xRFM/README.md

 ### With GPU

-If a GPU is available, it is highly recommended to perform the is to use either the 'cu11' or 'cu12' requirement.
-These versions offer significantly) accelerated Product and Lpq Laplace Kernels.
+If a GPU is available, it is highly recommended to use either the 'cu11' or 'cu12' extra requirement.
+These versions offer significantly accelerated Product and Lpq Laplace Kernels.
 With CUDA-11 use:

 ```bash
 pip install xrfm[cu11]